ultral/ultral.github.io/it/coreos2centos-en.md

 The next step was to put met requirements, to establish contracts or in other words to have **Agreements as Code**.
 It had to be *manual actions* -> *mechanization* -> *automatization*.

-There were some process. *Let us chat about them separately*
+There were some processes. *Let us chat about them separately*

 #### 1. Configure VMs

 ![CFM 2 Ansible](assets/c2a_flow_configure_vms.png?raw=true "CFM 2 Ansible")

-1. Created git repository.
+1. Created a git repository.
 2. Put VMs list into inventory; Configuration into playbooks & roles.
-3. Configured a dedicated jenkins slave for running Ansible playbooks.
+3. Configured a dedicated Jenkins slave for running Ansible playbooks.
 4. Created & configured Jenkins pipeline.

 #### 2. Create new VM

 ![CFM 2 Ansible](assets/c2a_flow_new_vm.png?raw=true "CFM 2 Ansible")

 It was not a picnic.
-It was a bit tricky to create a VM at Hyper-V from linux:
+It was a bit tricky to create a VM at Hyper-V from Linux:

-1. Ansbile connected via WinRM to a windows host.
+1. Ansible connected via WinRM to a windows host.
 2. Ansible ran powershell script.
-3. The powershell created a new VM.
+3. The PowerShell created a new VM.
 4. The Hyper-V/ScVMM customized the VM i.e. hostname.
 5. VM with DHCP request sent hostname.
 6. Integration ddns & DHCP on Domain Controller side configured DNS record.
-7. We added the VM into Ansible inventory & apply configuration.
+7. We added the VM into Ansible inventory & apply the configuration.

 #### 3. Create VM template